-Service in the Peace Corps in Liberia, West Africa, work on an archaeological excavation in Greece, study in Italy, and research travel in China continue to be important influences in her artwork.
-She was awarded an Indiana Arts Commission Masters Fellowship and several competitive research grants at research universities where she has taught.
+Service in the Peace Corps in Liberia, West Africa, work on an archaeological excavation in Greece, studies in Italy, and research travel in China continue to be important influences in her artwork.
+She was awarded an Indiana Arts Commission Masters Fellowship and several competitive research grants at research-intensive universities where she has taught.
 In addition to many venues across the country, her work has been exhibited at SOHO20 Gallery since 1990 in Manhattan and now Brooklyn, New York.

 Dr. Strange served on the Board of Directors of the College Art Association and the Board of Directors for the National Council of Arts Administrators.
 She continues to be active in the National Association of Schools of Art and Design.